 Pensions from the Faroe Islands are liable to tax in the Faroe Islands.

 Pensions from another Nordic country are liable to tax in both the source country and the Faroe Islands.
 There is a special agreement between the Faroe Islands and Denmark that pensions with few exceptions, will be taxed only in the country of residence.

 Pensions paid to persons with limited tax liability in the Faroe Islands.

 Pensions paid from the Faroe Islands to persons resident outside the Faroe Islands, but not in Denmark, are taxed in the Faroe Islands and abroad.

 Amendment to the Pension Contribution Act

 As from 1 January 2012 pension contributions are taxed with 40 % and payments of these pensions are tax- and duty free.
-The taxation of 40% on pension contributions also applies to payments to foreign pension schemes, but you may apply for a tax exemption.
+The taxation of 40% on pension contributions also applies to payments to foreign pension schemes.

 Real property owned by persons with full tax liability in the Faroe Islands:

 Rental income is taxed in the Faroe Islands, but there is no tax on real property (such as property value tax or property tax).

 Rental income from real property abroad, can be taxed abroad.